pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 Often, a source file will contain code written in several different languages.
 An HTML file, for instance, may need to highlight JavaScript (if the file has an inline `script` element) or CSS (if the file has an inline `style` element).

 Tree-sitter grammars support this situation using a two-part process called _language injection_.
-First, an 'outer' language must define an injection point - a set of syntax nodes whose text can be parsed using a different language, along with some logic for guessing the name of the other language that should be used.
-Second, an 'inner' language must define an `injectionRegex` - a regex pattern that will be tested against the language name provided by the injection point.
+First, an “outer” language must define an injection point - a set of syntax nodes whose text can be parsed using a different language, along with some logic for guessing the name of the other language that should be used.
+Second, an “inner” language must define an `injectionRegex` - a regex pattern that will be tested against the language name provided by the injection point.

 The inner language can, in turn, define any injection points _it_ may need, such that different grammars can be “nested” inside of a buffer to an arbitrary depth.